Ever wonder why math feels like a big challenge for many students? Let's find out why some students really don't like it.

 4. Monotonous Teaching Methods:

-When math class feels boring and repetitive, it's hard to stay interested.
-But if teachers make math fun with games and activities, it can be more enjoyable.
+However, if teachers make math fun with games and activities, it can be more enjoyable.
 Let's make math class exciting for everyone!

 5. Overemphasis on Grades: